crispinalan/talkcalendar/README.md

 The Gtk4.0 GUI toolkit is licensed using LGPLv2.1.
 Consequently, Talk Calendar has been licensed using the GNU Lesser General Public License version 2 or later to be compatible with Gtk.

 When you combine software to produce a larger work both licenses should be compatible.
 This is relevant with regard to combining this software with an external speech synthesiser.
 Open source licenses and their compatibility is disussed in this [article](https://janelia-flyem.github.io/licenses.html) and [here](https://www.gnu.org/licenses/gpl-faq.en.html).
 Some open source licences are not compatible with each other as discussed in this video [Compatibility in Open Source Licenses](https://www.youtube.com/watch?v=B0aMYeMv-8I) and so cannot be used together.
-This version of Talk Calendar does **not** use an external speech engine to avoid license incompatibility issues and uses it own concatenation and audio player code.
+This version of Talk Calendar does **not** use an external speech engine to avoid license incompatibility issues and uses it own voice, concatenation and audio player code.

 ## Acknowledgements